- Getting started

-New Start screen.
+Start screen.
 Pick a size for each Live Tile to see as much or as little info as you want on the Start screen (for the rest, flick left to the App list).
 And if you have a phone with a large (1080p) screen, you'll have a third column of medium-sized Tiles on Start.

 Ease of access.
 Make your phone easier to see with optional large type, a screen magnifier or a high-contrast theme.

 Mobile Accessibility.
 Download the Mobile Accessibility app from the Store to have your phone read notifications, emails, web pages and more out loud.
 Learn more